treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

-It is easy to include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book
+It is easy to include this guide in [Markdown format][dl-md] as a part of a project's code base or reference it here for anyone on the project to freely read—much harder with a physical book.

 SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].